-As a mean of achieving its goals and expected impact on the European economy and society, there is a need for the Graphene Flagship to leverage available resources in Europe and build a scientific and technological research community that extends beyond the Graphene Flagship Core Project (CP) consortium.The concept of a Partnering Project (PP) was introduced in the Flagship model to define the principles by which research teams or organisations, which are not part of the CP consortium, can be integrated into the Graphene Flagship initiative.
+As a means of achieving its goals and expected impact on the European economy and society, there is a need for the Graphene Flagship to leverage available resources in Europe and build a scientific and technological research community that extends beyond the Graphene Flagship Core Project (CP) consortium.The concept of a Partnering Project (PP) was introduced into the Flagship model to define the principles by which research teams or organisations, which are not part of the CP consortium, can be integrated into the Graphene Flagship initiative.
 The aim is to provide flexible and efficient mechanisms to perform research and innovation activities which are in line with the overall Flagship objectives and be of mutual benefit to all parties.
-PPs and their partners who become Associated Members (AMs) of the Flagship bring new knowledge, new competencies, new ideas and new resources to the Graphene Flagship.
-PPs and AMs are an integral part of the Flagship under Horizon2020 and contribute to its overall scientific and technological agenda by performing research and innovation activities in cooperation with the CP consortium.
+PPs and their partners who become Associated Members (AMs) of the Flagship bring new knowledge, competencies, ideas and resources to the Graphene Flagship.
+PP's and AM's are an integral part of the Flagship under Horizon2020 and contribute to its overall scientific and technological agenda by performing research and innovation activities in cooperation with the CP consortium.

-More detailed information about the partnering mechanism including benefits for Associated Members are described in the document “Partnering with the Graphene Flagship”.
+More detailed information about the partnering mechanism including benefits for Associated Members is available in the document; “Partnering with the Graphene Flagship”.

 What are Partnering Projects?

 A Partnering Project (PP) is a research or innovation project whose objectives are relevant to the Graphene Flagship.
 PP's contribute to the implementation of the

 Graphene Flagship Roadmap or bring in new research directions and expertise, by performing research, innovation and networking activities in cooperation with members of the Graphene Flagship Core Project.